-Royal Life Saving Australia exists to help all Australians enjoy the water safely through drowning prevention leadership, education and action.
+Royal Lifesaving NSW is the leader in drowning prevention and water safety education in NSW.
+They exist to help all Australians enjoy the water safely through drowning prevention leadership, education and action.

 “Few people appreciate just how dangerous our inland waterways can be, particularly those who lack swimming skills and knowledge of local water conditions” — Justin Scarr, CEO Royal Life Saving Australia